Peter Maffay

 Peter Alexander Makkay (born 30 August 1949), known as Peter Maffay ([ˌpetɐ ˈmafaɪ̯]), is a Romanian-born German musician, singer, and composer.
+Being a veteran musician, he is often credited for motivating audiences with his emotional lyrics and powerful melodies, establishing himself as a cornerstone of the German music scene.

-Early life
+Early life and background

 Born in Braşov (Kronstadt), Romania, the son of a German (Transylvanian Saxon), he was 14 when his family relocated to his parents' West Germany in 1963.

 In the same year, he started his first band, The Dukes.
 After completing his education and working for Chemigraphics, an art manufacturer, Maffay worked in clubs, where he distributed his music.